pschool-in/curriculum/content/grammar/new-topics/conjunction-2.md

 ### Right Match (label)

-Choose the piece with the correct conjunction. (title)
+Choose the puzzle piece with the correct conjunction. (title)
 ```
 I like drawing, and painting, so painting
 She is smart, but rude, so rude